HeisenbergHK/FastAPI-Auth-Proxy/README.md

+# FastAPI-Auth-Proxy

-### This app handles user registration, login, token refresh, and protected routes by forwarding requests to the central auth service.
+*This app handles user registration, login, token refresh, and protected routes by forwarding requests to the central auth service.*

 ## Features
 - User registration (/register)